LOLA Presents - We Might Be Struck by Lightning

 As a Fellow at Music Academy of the West in 2022, Joanne sang the role of Olga in Eugene Onegin and was named winner of the Marilyn Horne Song Competition.
 Further awards include a first prize win in the Handel Aria Competition and awards from the Dallas Lone Star Competition and the Gerda Lissner Foundation.

-Mari Akita
+Mari Akita - Mother

-Matthew Sommers
+Matthew Sommers - Fiance

 Matthew Sommers is a dance artist currently residing in Austin, Texas.
 Matthew attended the University of South Florida, where he graduated with distinction with a Bachelor of Fine Arts in Modern Dance.
 While at USF, Matthew received multiple talent scholarships, including the WWD Scholarship and the Victoria Catherine Seldon Scholarship, as well as the opportunity to work with choreographers Charles O. Anderson, Alex Jones, Joshua L. Peugh, and Marc Brew, among others.